 Introduction:

-The metals discussed in this chapter are the most common metals which can occur freely in nature.
-One of the most important parameter which characterizes a photo-cathode is the quantum efficiency (QE), that is to say the number of emitted electrons over the number of incident photons.
-The goal of many study aims at increasing the QE of cathodes.
+The metals discussed in this chapter are the most common metals that occur freely in nature.
+One of the most important parameters which characterize a photocathode is quantum efficiency (QE), that is to say, the ratio of emitted electrons to the number of incident photons.
+The goal of many studies aims at increasing the QE of cathodes.
 In practice, the QE parameter is not the only parameter to look at since the QE value obtained in the ideal condition of a laboratory might not be reproducible in all photocathode applications.
-Indeed, many other constraints like the vacuum level, the wavelength of incident photons, the applied electric field amplitude, the mechanical assembly where the cathode sits will determine the type of cathode material to choose and consequently the QE which can be expected.
-In the following paragraphs we will try to review the most important parameters which determine the performance of a photocathode material.
+Indeed, many other constraints like the vacuum level, the wavelength of incident photons, the applied electric field amplitude, and the mechanical assembly where the cathode sits, will determine the type of cathode material to choose and consequently the QE which can be expected.
+In the following paragraphs we will review the most important parameters which determine the performance of a photocathode material.

 Practical approach of photoemission from metals

-As presented in the first section of this chapter (Section 1.1.1), the QE depends on three fundamental parameters (for a given illuminating wavelength): the photo-cathode reflectivity, the material work function and the applied electric field (see eq.
+The QE depends on three fundamental parameters (for a given illumination wavelength): the photo-cathode reflectivity, the material work function and the applied electric field (see eq.
 2.2.1).
 Metallic photocathodes are often used in applications where the cathode surface has to be exposed to air.
-Indeed metallic surfaces will not lose too much of their QE after exposure to air even if they do also degrade after long exposure to air or humidity.
-Among the metallic photocathodes a well-known and studied example is the copper photocathode.
-In the following paragraphs we will look into more details the behavior of copper photocathodes.
+Indeed metallic surfaces will not lose much QE after brief exposure to air, although long exposure to humid air can be problematic.
+Among metallic photocathodes, a well-known and studied example is the copper photocathode.
+In the following paragraphs we will look into more detail the behavior of copper photocathodes.

 Since photoemission is a process taking place in the first tens of nanometers below the surface, it highly depends on the quality of the surface which is, unfortunately, also changing with time.
-For example, the work function of a material depends on the presence of contaminants but these contaminants might also migrate with time over the surface.
+For example, the work function of a material depends on the presence of contaminants but these contaminants might also migrate across the surface over time.
 Surface contamination like oxidation changes the reflectivity of the surface and thus the QE.
-The electric field applied on the cathode surface will be enhanced depending on the roughness of the surface.
+The electric field applied on the cathode surface will be enhanced depending on the roughness of the surface, which can change with photocathode use.
 This electric field enhancement will also affect the QE locally, through a reduction (or increase) of the Schottky effect.
 The schematic of Fig. 2.2.1 illustrates this link between fundamental parameters driving the QE and practical aspects of photocathode.